5 Simple Tips To Live Sustainably on a Budget

 If you read the ingredients of these soaps, you’ll probably find the same main ingredient: sodium laureth sulfate (SLS).
 SLS is the most common soaping agent found in cosmetic and household products.
 It’s toxic to both the environment and our health.
 If you’re interested in the research, you can read more about it here and here.

 Alternative: I use castile soap for all of the above purposes.
 It’s made from plant-based oils (I don’t know the science behind how oils become soap, but trust me this stuff works), meaning not toxic for us and the environment.
 There are dozens of common uses for castile soap, including face wash and laundry detergent.
-I buy mine from Green Beaver for $15, but you can also find other Castille soaps on Amazon, and it saves me at least $50 a year from buying different kinds of soap.
+I buy mine from Green Beaver for $15 and it saves me at least $50 a year from buying different kinds of soap.

 2. Barter with Bunz